MadCatMagic/the-auditor/README.md

 Counts:
 - most prolific members
 - most common words
-- most common emojis (kind of...)
+- most common emojis
 - most common reactions
 - most reacted messages
-- most sent gifs (todo)
+- most sent gifs
-- most active periods of time
+- most active periods of time (todo)

 This is currently represented by text output, but will eventually be replaced with some graphics e.g. for the active periods one.